-BISMARCK, North Dakota — North Dakota's Land Board has awarded $1.2million in state oil-impact grants to counties, townships and other political subdivisions.
+BISMARCK, North Dakota — North Dakota's Land Board has awarded more than $16 million in grants to schools and airports in the state's oil-producing region.

 Officials say the grants are part of a program aimed at helping communities deal with the effects of rapid energy development.